yasharazadvatan/MelNetV1-article/README.md

-# MelNetV1
+# SiStNet
-MelNet: A Fast and Accurate Deep Learning Algorithm for Object Detection.
+SiStNet: A Single-Stage Convolutional Neural Network for Vehicle Detection

 # Dataset
 This model is trained on KITTI dataset.